Mathématique: Chapter 61

 There was nowhere for them to sit.

 It was causing confusion among the waitstaff.
-Rush locked eyes with the sommelier and shrugged, uneasy, crashing ahead with the Mozart, ratcheting up the volume.
+Rush locked eyes with the sommelier and shrugged, uneasy.
+He crashed ahead with the Mozart, ratcheting up the volume.

-The entire thing was hitting as pure dead bizarre.
+The entire thing hit as pure dead bizarre.

-Following musical instincts not entirely under his own control, he saw an opportunity to melodically transition to Chopin’s first nocturne.
+Following musical instincts not wholly under his own control, he transitioned to Chopin’s first nocturne.
 The one in B-flat minor.
-He took it.

-The man with spiked hair looked straight at Rush.
+The man with spiked hair looked at Rush.
 “Nice,” he said, smiling.

-The man with the spiked hair was making straight for Rush.
+The man with the spiked hair was making for Rush.

-Rush wasn’t certain how to respond to this extremely unexpected turn of events.
+Rush wasn’t sure how to respond to this unexpected turn of events.

 He kept playing the nocturne until he was tackled.

 He went down, the piano bench coming with him, as the blond man from the nearest table crashed into him.
-“Hi,” the man breathed, pulling the bench away from Rush and sliding it between them and the in-progress firefight with one well placed application of his boot.
+The man pulled the bench away from Rush and slid it between them and the in-progress firefight.
+“Hi,” he said.

-“Hello,” Rush replied numbly, watching his new acquaintance get a leather-clad shoulder beneath the piano and manage to tip the thing over with a dissonant crash.
-He ducked down behind it, crouching next to Rush, who was sprawled on the floor.
+His new acquaintance got a leather-clad shoulder beneath the piano and tipped the thing over with a dissonant crash.
+He ducked behind it, crouching next to Rush (who was still sprawled on the floor).

-“Right,” Rush said numbly, staring at the underside of the instrument, its action and hammers visible through cracked wood.
+“Right.”
+Rush stared at the underside of the instrument, its action and hammers visible through cracked wood.

 “I’m—” Rush began.
-On the other side of the piano, he could hear shouting, crashing tables, breaking glassware, and the strangely familiar sound of discharging capacitors.
+On the other side of the piano, he heard shouting, crashing tables, breaking glassware, and the strangely familiar sound of discharging capacitors.
 “I’m not sure?”

-“Yeah,” the man said, smiling down at him.
+“Yeah.”
+The blond man peered over the piano.
 “I know.
 Sorry.
 Anyway.
-Pro tip, probably next time stop playing the piano once it starts.”
+Next time, stop playing the piano once it starts.”

-“In retrospect—yes,” Rush said breathlessly.
+“In retrospect—yes,” Rush agreed breathlessly.
 “I’m not sure why I did that.
 I—”

 “Eh, don’t beat yourself up about it.
 These things happen when you get surprised.
 And hey.
 On the plus side, every time I get in a firefight, for the rest of my life, I’m gonna think about Chopin.”
 His blue eyes were warm.
 “So, thanks.”

 Rush tried to slow his racing thoughts.
-He was finding it difficult, in large part because his—rescuer?—protector?—was conducting himself with such an absurd level of calm, especially given the chaos on the far side of the piano’s top board.
+He found it difficult, in large part because his—rescuer?—protector?—was conducting himself with an absurd calm, given the chaos on the far side of the piano’s top board.
 “You’re welcome, I suppose.”

 Overhead, the lights flickered.

-“Not sure I should be accompanying you,” Rush said, eyeing the man over the rims of his glasses.
+“Not sure I should be accompanying you,” Rush said.

-“Oh man.
-That was, like, such a good piano pun,” the blond man said, grinning down at him.
+“Oh man, that was, like, such a good piano pun.”
+The blond man grinned down at him.
 “Plus, you’re right.
 In more ways than one.
 My name’s Dale.
 Dale Volker, by the way.”

 Rush scraped together a few more of his wits and shifted his position, drawing his legs beneath him into a balanced crouch.
 “Nicholas Rush.”